from sklearn.preprocessing import StandardScaler

-14 Feature standardization
+scaler = StandardScaler()14 Feature standardization

 14.1 Standardizing numerical features

 Some Machine Learning models benefit from a process called feature standardization.
-That’s because the objective function of some models assume that all features are centered around zero and have a variance of the same order of magnitude.
-If that assumption is incorrect, a given feature might dominate the objective function and the model won’t be able to learn from all of the features, reducing its performance.
+That’s because the objective function of those models assume that all features are centered around zero and have a variance of the same order of magnitude.
+If that assumption is incorrect, a given feature might dominate the objective function and the model won’t be able to learn from all of the features, thus reducing its performance.

 In this chapter, we’ll experiment with standardizing our features to see if that improves our model performance.

 We’ll start with the most common approach, which is to use StandardScaler and only standardize features that were originally numerical.
-We’ll import it from the preprocessing module and create an instance called “scaler” using the default parameters.
+We’ll import it from the preprocessing module and create an instance called scaler using the default parameters.
 For each feature, it will subtract the mean and divide by the standard deviation, which centers the data around zero and scales it.

 Here’s a reminder of our existing ColumnTransformer.
 Note that our numerical features are Age, Fare, and Parch.